IBM/qpylib/CONTRIBUTING.md

 ## Development

-On your local machine you can lint, test and build in mostly the same way that Travis CI does.
+On your local machine you can lint, test and build in mostly the same way that the CI does.
 There are three scripts you can use:

 * `lint.sh`
 * `test.sh`